MCP Tools Reference

 Info

 Learnings are scored with Q-learning and Ebbinghaus decay curves.
-High-impact entries auto-promote to CLAUDE.md via trw_claude_md_sync.
+High-impact entries auto-promote into the repo's instruction surfaces via trw_claude_md_sync.
 Low-impact entries decay and are eventually pruned.

 Quality & Verification